Coinemy/coapy/_sources/domain.txt

   .. note::

-     Responsiveness of an endpoint impacts whether congestion rules apply to transmissions targeting the endpoint, but is not otherwise defined in CoAP.
+     Responsiveness of an endpoint affects whether congestion rules apply to transmissions destined for that endpoint, but is not explicitly defined in CoAP.
+The text here creates a definition consistent with the common use of the term "responsive".
+On the theory that a transport layer might accept a message without properly conveying it to the CoAP server, confirmation from the transport layer is not a sign of responsiveness.

 Exchange Layer
 ==============